PenguPilot/PenguPilot/blackbox/README.md

    * low flash memory usage (binary format)
    * streaming capability
    * C and Python support
-   * support for string, integer, float
+   * support for integer, float, string values

 Based on a survey on serialization formats covering these desirable properties, [MessagePack](http://www.msgpack.org) is selected.

-A log file consists of a single header consisting of n strings, and m measurement vectors of length n.
+A log file consists of a single msgpack header containing n strings, and m measurement vectors of length n.
 The data vectors must consist only of integer or float values.
 The figure below depicts the file layout:

            c_1:        c2:        c3:
     r_0: "gyro_x" | "gyro_y" | "gyro_z" [header]